 - Abdominal pain or diarrhea

-If the person has an epinephrine injector, don’t wait to use it.
+If the person has an epinephrine injector, don’t wait to use it, even if you aren’t sure the symptoms are allergy-related.
+It won’t hurt him and may save his life.
 The drug will stop symptoms for a few minutes, but it isn’t a cure.
 Call 911, even if he seems to be OK after getting the epinephrine.
+He may need more medical treatment.

-Epinephrine is a strong, fast-acting medication.
-It’s given with an easy-to-use auto-injector and is available by prescription only.
+This strong, fast-acting medication is given with an easy-to-use auto-injector.
+It's available by prescription only.

 - Have him sit down, lie down, or stay in the most comfortable position for breathing.